 Meaning and History

-The company’s official date of foundation was 1986, when the Post Office Counters brand appeared.
+The company’s official foundation date was 1986 when the Post Office Counters brand appeared.
 However, its roots went deeper in 1660.
-It was then that the General Letter Office was created, which later became known as the General Post Office.
+Then, the General Letter Office was created, later known as the General Post Office.
 The GPO had a network of branches and sorting centers throughout the country.
 At the beginning of the 21st century, this organization provided various services and managed cash accounts.

-In 1969, the GPO was disbanded, and the Post Office took over all its branches.
-After that, the branch of the Savings Bank turned into National Savings.
+1969, the GPO was disbanded, and the Post Office took over all its branches.
+After that, the savings bank branch turned into National Savings.
 The telephone and telegraph division formed the basis for the British Telecommunications Corporation.
 Post Office Ltd has long operated as part of Royal Mail, but legislative changes allowed it to emerge from the group’s influence in 2012 to make independent strategic decisions.

-Global changes in the organization’s structure were reflected in the identity, so it has at least seven logos (since 1934).
-They are united by a minimalist style, in which classic British restraint is manifested.
+Global changes in the organization’s structure were reflected in the identity, which has had at least seven logos (since 1934).
+They are united by a minimalist style, manifesting classic British restraint.

 What is Post Office?